What is Dynamic Movement Assessment?

 - DMA identifies limitations or asymmetries with movement patterns that are key to the quality of movement in individuals who have no complaints of pain and/or any known injury.

-Based on the results of this functional movement screening, individualized programs are developed that address the nature of deficits.
+Based on the results of this functional movement screening, individualized programs have developed that address the nature of deficits.
 Some athletes will require mobility and flexibility training and/or sports injury rehabilitation and conditioning while others will need to address stability and motor control disorders/dysfunction.